chepyego/NAIL-PALOUR/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+link to the website - https://nail-palour.onrender.com/

+This is a nail palour booking web app that allows one to book either manicure or pedicure services.

+Requirements

-* Ruby version
+Ruby 3.2+

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+Rails 8

+SQLite or MySQL

+How to get started:

+- clone the repo

+- bundle install to install all the system gems

-* How to run the test suite
+- run all the migrations

+- run bin/dev to start the server in development mode

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...